Mr-Smyth/Touch-AI/README.md

 # Issues during development:

-* Trying to implement the center white column in larger screen sizes, had planned on using an absolute positioned block, with the rest of the page rendered on top.
-What i found was that when resizing the screen (zooming) the absolute block would not resize in the expected manor, and any of the content would have needed a position relative to appear on top of the absolute div.
-Therefore it seemed like the wrong or messy way to do it.
+* Trying to implement the centre white column in larger screen sizes, had planned on using an absolute positioned block, with the rest of the page rendered on top.
+What I found was that when resizing the screen (zooming) the absolute block would not resize in the expected manner, and any of the content would have needed a position relative to appear on top of the absolute div.
+Therefore, it seemed like the wrong or messy way to do it.
   I therefore decided to use the main section and style it white, and set the offset content to have negative margins.

-* Had an issue with center white div fixed at 1200px wide, which is what i need for a fixed central column, but one that will become full width on smaller screens.
-Being a fixed parent width div, to essentially the entire page content created the problem where i couldent set my bootstrap grid columns to be full width on smaller screens, as it was using 1200px as full width for its 12 col setting.
-So i setup a media query to strip the main elemennt of its negative margins and set width to 100%, allowing the children Bootstrap grids to flex naturally.
+* Had an issue with centre white div fixed at 1200px wide, which is what I need for a fixed central column, but one that will become full width on smaller screens.
+Being a fixed parent width div, to essentially the entire page content created the problem where i couldnt set my bootstrap grid columns to be full width on smaller screens, as it was using 1200px as full width for its 12 col setting.
+So i set up a media query to strip the main element of its negative margins and set width to 100%, allowing the children Bootstrap grids to flex naturally.

 <!--
 # Testing